ta223/Vending_Machine/README.md

 *FILE OVERVIEW

-The files console.cpp and Console.h contains some functions useful for setting up a command line interface.
+The files Console.cpp and Console.h contains some functions useful for setting up a command line interface.
 Not everything in these 2 files are relevant for this assessment because I wrote them last year for my University projects (originally written in C).
 The files String.h and String.cpp define the String class.

-The files Header.h, API.cpp and Main.cpp are the ones that build the whole system for a vending machine.
+The files Header.h, Source.cpp and Main.cpp are the ones that build the whole system for a vending machine.

 *COMMAND LINE UI